Tilicho Peak Expedition - 35 Days

 Best time for the Tilicho peak expedition

-The snow and ice conditions along the route are more manageable, thus promoting safer footing and much better visibility.
-This time of year gives colorful touches to the scenery, too-the alpine flowers bloom in the valleys and slopes around massive mountains, adding much beauty to the expedition.
+The snow and ice conditions along the route are more manageable.
+Thus promoting safer footing and much better visibility.
+This time of year gives colorful touches to the scenery, too.
+The alpine flowers bloom in the valleys.
+The slopes around massive mountains add much beauty to the expedition.

-Autumn (September to November): This is also a very good time to take up the challenge for Tilicho Peak.
-Basically, right after the monsoon, the skies are usually clear, and visibility is great for breathtaking views of the Annapurna and Dhaulagiri ranges.
+Autumn is also a very good time to take up the challenge for Tilicho Peak.
+Basically, right after the monsoon, the skies are usually clear.
+The visibility is great for breathtaking views of the Annapurna and Dhaulagiri ranges.

-Although technically the Tilicho Peak Expedition can be attempted in winter-from December to February, during the monsoon season-between June and August-additional hazards are associated with these periods.
+Although technically, the Tilicho Peak Expedition can be attempted in winter.
+Winter in Nepal falls from December to February.
+During the monsoon season climber face additional hazards associated with these periods.
+It falls between June and August.

-In winter, there is extreme cold, high winds, and heavy snowfall, while during the monsoon season, frequent rains muddy the trails and may cause landslides.
+In winter, the area offers extreme cold, high winds, and heavy snowfall.
+During the monsoon season, frequent rains muddy the trails and may cause landslides.

 Mountains seen during the Tilicho peak expedition